fcapolini/electron-keytar-windows10-howto/README.md

 keytar.getPassword('my-service', 'my-user').then(function(v) {console.log(v)})
 ```

-On my machine (Windows 10 Home 64 bit, version 1803, build 17134.285, x64 processor) electron-rebuild didn't actually need to do much and only took second or two.
+On my machine (Windows 10 Home 64 bit, version 1803, build 17134.285, x64 processor) electron-rebuild didn't actually need to do much and only took a second or two.

 ## Solution 2